In This Section

 - Swelling of the scrotum in men or boys.

-Inguinal Hernia Causes
+Causes of an Inguinal Hernia

 Males are far more likely to develop an inguinal hernia than females.
 In fact, 25 percent of men will develop this issue in their lifetime compared to just two percent of females.
 Indirect hernias usually appear from birth to age 30.